rubengc/GamiPress/readme.md

 Yes.
 You can use GamiPress on a WordPress multisite network.

 In addition, GamiPress has the ability to centralize all the data when is [network wide active](https://gamipress.com/docs/advanced/multisite/).

+= Does GamiPress work with WordPress rest API? =

+Yes.
+GamiPress includes full built-in support to the WordPress rest API.

+You can find all information about rest API [on this page](https://gamipress.com/docs/advanced/rest-api/).

 #### Where can I find documentation about GamiPress? ####